united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 This view provides the latest status of both the instances and the network devices, including external services.

+First, let’s define what we mean by network devices and external services.
+A network device refers exclusively to any physical device located on the shop floor that is assigned an IP address.
+This includes machinery, sensors, and any hardware components that communicate over the network.

+External services, on the other hand, encompass both virtual devices and services accessed beyond the local network.
+Virtual devices, such as software systems that have network capabilities but are not physically housed on the shop floor, fall into this category because they require network interaction.
+Additionally, on-premises and cloud-hosted applications like ERP systems equipped with REST interfaces also fall under external services.

 **Network devices** encompass physical devices with IP addresses as well as virtual devices that may exist in cloud environments or services accessed over the network, such as ERP systems with REST interfaces. **External services** refer to any services accessed externally, whether they